ctkelley/SIAMFANLEquations.jl/README.md

 ### Updates since 0.3.0

--- 0.3.1 happens when the notebook is closer to finished and PTC-GMRES is working.
+- 0.3.1 happens when the notebook is closer to finished and PTC-GMRES is working.

+- Small things
--- Default side for preconditer is now "right".
+   - Default side for preconditer is now __"right"__.
 See section 3.1.3 for the story on this.
+   - Default forcing term is still constant __eta = .1__.
+This could change at any time and I've been careful to specify it completely in the examples.

 ### What's after 0.3.1?